eito-fis/kinetic-rain-website/src/sprints/sprint-3.md

 metaDesc: 'Sprint 3 description'
 displayOrder: 4
 summary: |
-  With all significant roadblocks identified, we settled in to iron out issue with our manufacturing and began finalizing our design.
+  With all significant roadblocks identified, we settled in to iron out issues with our manufacturing and began finalizing our design.
 hero: '/images/how/sprint-3/sprint-3.jpg'
 heroAlt: 'Sprint 3 MVP'